ducksplash/ducksplash.github.io/README.md

   <a href="https://gorilladrops.org/index-08.php">Live Example</a> <b>(!)</b>

-  <b>(!)</b> This is the in-dev version for the client; eventually these will diverge as the contracted work ends and the fun begins.
-Updated screens will follow.
+  <b>(!)</b> UPDATE: So the guy ditched his token, deleted his telegram and ran for the hills.
+I suspect I'll be chalking this up as another exciting episode of "unpaid work experience" - getting to be a long season.

 You are free to download this in it's current, grizzly form and have a mess about with it if that's what you like.
 Everything's provided except the server.